Epic-legend128/Fibonacci-Sequence/README.md

   - [Binet's Formula](#binets-formula)

 ## What is the Fibonacci Sequence
 The Fibonacci Sequence is a sequence in mathematics in which each term is the sum of the 2 previous terms.
-The recursive mathematival definition is F(n) = F(n-1) + F(n-2).
+The recursive mathematival definition is $`F(n) = F(n-1) + F(n-2)`$.
 The first 2 terms are 0 and 1, and then the sequence continues as 1,2,3,5,8 etc. Sometimes the first 2 terms are defined as 1 and 1 instead of 0 and 1.

 ## Iteration
 One of the easiest ways to compute the nth term in the fibonacci sequence is by using a simple for loop starting from the first 2 terms(0 and 1) and building your way upwards towards the term you are looking for(bottom-up approach).
 Therefore, the code would look something like this in C++: